unruhe73/python-adventure-game-engine/README.md

 **inventory**, **list**, **i**, **inv**

 But what happens when you collect more items with the same name?
 You can get a yellow crystal, a white crystal, a blue crystal and so on.
 Usually you have a single crystal in a room, but putting it into the inventory they can be more than one.
-In this case if you ask for the item lists you will get an unambiguous name.
+In this case if you ask for the item lists you are getting an unambiguous name.
 In the crystal example it could be:

 `white crystal`